Nixse

 But what does lot represent in Forex mean?
 Let’s get all the information, shall we?

-In the realm of forex trading, lots epitomize predetermined volumes of currency units one either purchases or trades off.
+In forex trading, lots epitomize predetermined volumes of currency units one either purchases or trade-off.
 Consider lots akin to standardized gauges for transaction volumes.
 When you carry out trades on your trading interface, they’re generally denoted in these lot magnitudes.

 Picture lots as akin to procuring eggs in a carton or crate.
 A carton contains 12 eggs, whereas a conventional forex lot typically encompasses 100,000 currency units.